 Today I’m showing you a renovation we recently completed in my Mom’s house.
-As I showed you in a previous bathroom transformation, renovating a bathroom gives you the ideal opportunity to maximize the space you already have.
+As we showed you in a previous bathroom transformation, renovating a bathroom gives you the ideal opportunity to maximize the space you already have.
 Mom’s bathroom had never been updated in the 30 years she’s owned the house so it was high time for a reno.
 For us, it was just as important to make the sure the space was as functional for Mom as it was beautiful.

 Mom didn’t want another beige coloured bathroom yet she was insistent on keeping the old beige bathtub which gave us a narrow focus on our tile selections.

+Replacing a bathroom fan is inevitable if you live in an older home.
 They say nothing is certain but death and taxes, but I’d like to add a third: repairs!
 Last week alone, three things broke down on us that had to be repaired.
 When you’re a do-it-your-selfer and a blogger, you have to look on the bright side of things and call that a good week: repairs alone can give you a ton of things to write about!

 I’ve always wished for an expansive bathroom and never really thought we could achieve a spacious feel without actually enlarging the space, but we did just that!